epam/edp-keycloak-operator/docs/api.md

-KeycloakRealm is the Schema for the keycloak realms API
+KeycloakRealm is the Schema for the keycloak realms API.

 <table>
     <thead>